digicademy/epigraf/docs/backend/model.md

 - **MutateEntityInterface, MutateTableInterface**: Functions for batch operations.
 - **ScopedTableInterface**: Scope function, which allow a database table to be used for different entities.

-## Types Configuration
+## Domain Model Configuration

 The Epigraf user interface is highly configurable to support domains such as letter editions or social media corpora.
 The configuration defines which fields from a database record are used with which labels in the specific domain.
 The configuration is stored in the types table.
 Each typed entity has access to its type record by the type property.

-TODO: Add example.
-Add better explanation.
+See the user documentation for information about how to configure the domain model.

 ## Retrieving Field Values